 Home to the notorious Kingswood Miners and infamous Cock Road Gang this is what Kingswood, North of Bristol, looked like in 1610.
 'London Waye' is now the A420 and Bath Waye is the A431.
 A full version of The History of The Parish of Bitton in the County of Glousceter. by Rev. H. T. Ellacombe can be found on Archive.org.

-Cock Road was, in the 18th Century, a tiny little hamlet on the outskirts of Bristol.
-However, the exploits of the inhabitants brought it to the attention of the authorities of Bristol, Gloucestershire and Somerset.
-It was claimed that a criminal gang came from Cock Road, and no gang matched their notoriety.
-They were engaged in horse stealing, burglary, highway robbery, and possibly the first ram raid.
-They had links in the area, and up and down the country.
-Generations of the same families […]
+Cock Road was, in the 18th Century, a tiny hamlet on the outskirts of Bristol, within the lawless Kingswood Forest.
+Though a small area, the exploits of the inhabitants brought it to the attention of the authorities of Bristol, Gloucestershire and Somerset.
+It was claimed that a criminal gang, unmatched in notoriety, came from Cock Road.
+In reality, anyone committing a criminal act who lived in the forest was tarnished as a member of the gang.
+They were engaged in horse stealing, burglary, […]

 The Crown And The Commons: Holding Monarchy To Account In 18th Century England - Steve Poole Eighteenth century English men and women understood their allegiance to the Crown in contractual terms.
 Their allegiance to the King, in other words, was conditional upon the King looking after the interests of the Commons and defending Constitutional liberty.
 In theory then, their allegiance was dissolved if the King failed to perform.
 And in these circumstances, radical constitutionalists might make it […]